onixgod/Active-Directory-Shuffler-and-Slack-Integration/README.md

 _Additional alert showing VPN connection detected, confirming multi-source threat detection capability._

 ### 5.13 Validation Complete
-Now that we've confirmed our detection rule is working and alerts are being appropriately triggered, we can proceed to the final integration step with Shuffler and Slack for automated incident response.
+Now that we've confirmed our detection rule is working and alerts are being appropriately triggered, we can proceed to the final integration step with Shuffle and Slack for automated incident response.

 The alert system successfully detects unauthorised remote logins and will serve as the trigger for our SOAR automation workflow.

-## Step 6: SOAR Automation with Shuffler and Slack Integration
+## Step 6: SOAR Automation with Shuffle and Slack Integration

-### 6.1 Setting Up Shuffler Workflow
+### 6.1 Setting Up Shuffle Workflow

-First, create an account on Shuffler and log in to your newly created account.
+First, create an account on Shuffle and log in to your newly created account.
 Click on **Create Workflow**, choose a descriptive name for your workflow (e.g., "MyLab-Unauthorized-Login-Response"), and save changes.

 ![image](https://github.com/user-attachments/assets/5007944d-8044-4921-9b3f-a8c3728d112b)<br>
-_Shuffler main dashboard showing the workflow creation interface for building our automated incident response process._
+_Shuffle main dashboard showing the workflow creation interface for building our automated incident response process._

 ### 6.2 Adding Webhook Connector

 You'll be directed to the workflow design area.
 From the left panel, grab a **Webhook** component and drop it onto the work area.
-The Webhook serves as the connection bridge between Shuffler and Splunk, receiving filtered alert data.
+The Webhook serves as the connection bridge between Shuffle and Splunk, receiving filtered alert data.

 ![image](https://github.com/user-attachments/assets/b43e1d44-5cfe-4377-96a8-d6b9e81b67de)<br>
 _Workflow designer showing the Webhook component that will receive alert data from our Splunk detection rule._